 Purists will say that Biryani must be a meat dish, and a vegetarian version cannot exist.
-But this vegetarian Biryani that delight vegetarians and meat-eaters alike.
+But this vegetarian Biryani will delight vegetarians and meat-eaters alike.

-First we par boil rice in salt and spices, then make a vegetable curry with chunky veggies like potato, carrots, beans, onions and mushroom in yogurt and Biryani spices.
+First par boil rice in salt and spices.
+Separately make a vegetable curry with chunky veggies like potato, carrots, beans, onions and mushroom in yogurt and Biryani spices.
 You can also add in Paneer (cottage cheese) for some protein.

-The rice and mixed veg curry then are formed into alternate layers in a deep pot, then allowed to steam gently in the sealed pot for a while.
+The rice and mixed veg curry then are formed into alternate layers in a deep pot, and allowed to steam gently on low heat in the sealed pot.

 It can take a couple of hours to put the whole thing together, so put on your music of choice and let’s begin.